Lalalaconcerto/Birdmood-Dissertation/README.md

-## **Human-bird sound interaction device based on Raspberry Pi**
+## 2. **Human-bird sound interaction device based on Raspberry Pi**

 A speaker is attached to the Raspberry Pi, as well as a push button.
 The push button can control the speaker to play a pre-recorded bird singing, which allow people to talk to the real bird.
-The command is programmed in a python file named `sound.py`.
-The overview of the electronic and mechanical design of the Human-bird sound interaction device based on Raspberry Pi is shown in ww.
+The command is programmed in a [python file](https://github.com/Lalalaconcerto/Birdmood-Dissertation/blob/main/Human-bird%20sound%20interaction%20device/sound.py) named `sound.py`.
+The overview of the electronic and mechanical design of the Human-bird sound interaction device based on Raspberry Pi is shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Human-bird%20sound%20interaction%20device).

 ### **Code design:**